Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Acknowledgments

 \section{Acknowledgments}

-We acknowledge the support of the Computation Center - ICN to develop many of the results presented in this work, in particular to Enrique Palacios, Luciano D\'iaz, and Eduardo Murrieta.
-D.V. acknowledges financial support from the postdoctoral fellowship program DGAPA-UNAM.
+D.V. acknowledges the Instituto de Ciencias Nucleares (ICN) - UNAM, where this work was conceived, and the Instituto de Investigaciones en Matem\'aticas Aplicadas y en Sistemas - UNAM, where this work was developed.
+D.V. also acknowledges CAMTP - Center for Applied Mathematics and Theoretical Physics, University of Maribor, where this work was completed in its current form.
+We acknowledge the support of the Computation Center - ICN - UNAM to develop the majority of the results presented in this work, in particular to Enrique Palacios, Luciano D\'iaz, and Eduardo Murrieta.

+\textbf{Author contributions } D.V. provided the first version of the manuscript.
+All authors have contributed equally to the conceptualization, organization, development, and writing of the final version of the manuscript.
+All authors have read and agreed to the final version of the manuscript.

+\textbf{Funding information } D.V. acknowledges partial financial support from the PhD fellowship program Becas Nacionales para Estudios de Posgrado - CONACYT and from the postdoctoral fellowship program DGAPA - UNAM.
+During the last edition of this work at CAMTP, D.V. was supported by the Slovenian Research and Innovation Agency (ARIS) under Grants No. J1-4387 and No. P1-0306.
 J.C.-C. was supported by the United States National Science Foundation (NSF, CCI Grant, Award No. 2124511).
 L.F.S. was supported by the United States National Science Foundation (NSF, Grant No. DMR-1936006).
-J.G.H. acknowledges partial financial support form DGAPA-UNAM project IN109523.
+J.G.H. acknowledges partial financial support from DGAPA - UNAM projects No. IN109523 and No. IN101526.